 The construction of the cathedral began in 1163 and ended about 200 years later, around 1345.
 You can see a variety of sculptures, but look especially for the "marginal sculpture."
 Pay attention to the monstrous and imaginary figures placed at the ends of the rain gutters, figures that symbolize the evil and the questioning and provide a glimpse into the world of the people of the Middle Ages.

-After the French Revolution, the beautiful Cathedral was neglected, then in 1831 the building served as a background to the famous work of Victor Hugo-the Hunchback of Notre Dame.
+After the French Revolution, the beautiful Cathedral was neglected, then in 1831 the building served as a background for the famous work of Victor Hugo, The Hunchback of Notre Dame.
 After the publication of Hugo's book, the French began to rehabilitate it.
 This was also the time when the famous gargoyles were added, who to this day are kneeling on the cathedral and making mocking faces at visitors.

 Gargoyles are statues that were very common in Gothic architecture.
 These statues were usually used as decorative water gutters.
 They were always placed on the roof of the Gothic buildings, as decorated marshes.
 Interestingly they were designed as demon-like monsters or dragons, monsters who turn outwardly to frighten passers-by who stand at the foot of the building.

 The cathedral is located in Notre Dame Square, on the Ile de la Cité, the island which is the historical starting point from which Paris developed.
 Geographers refer to the cathedral as the zero point from which distances are measured all over France.
 You can see the metal plate of the "zero point" in the square in front of the church.